 By James Currier.
-James is a Managing Partner at NFX, a seed and series A venture firm based in San Francisco.
+James is a General Partner at NFX, a seed and series A venture firm based in San Francisco.
 NFX also builds free software tools for Founders, like Signal – the fastest way Founders find their intro paths to top VCs.

 The marketplace landscape has changed.
 The rise of what we call Market Networks (like Honeybook) have altered the pure, two-way marketplace playbooks of the 2000s (like eBay and Uber).
 This new class of powerful marketplaces will dominate the next 10 years.
 And while we’ve shared playbooks for overcoming the chicken-or-egg problem, the reality is that every marketplace is different.
 It isn’t always clear to Founders exactly how to kickstart their market network, let alone how to unlock its true potential.